 - Hip subluxation and dislocation

 - Rotational and gait abnormalities (in-toeing or out-toeing)

 Early intervention and treatment for cerebral palsy is typically nonsurgical.
 Our cerebral palsy specialists work together with providers in other specialty areas at Johns Hopkins All Children’s (JHAC), including neurology and physical therapy, to provide comprehensive care to patients.
 Providers at JHACH include physiatrists (rehab medicine doctors), specifically Dr. Chinarian and Dr. Hart, who are instrumental in coordinating the non-surgical care and work closely with us to make sure patients get promptly referred to us if they see the need for surgical intervention.

 Unfortunately, there is no cure for cerebral palsy, but regular treatments and check-ups ensure that your child maintains function and remains as comfortable as possible.

 Physical therapy, in particular, plays a critical role in the patient’s treatment, and is often recommended on an ongoing basis.
-Physical therapists can help children with cerebral palsy improve muscle strength, balance, and coordination, and can also help prevent the muscles from becoming too tight.
+Physical therapists can help children with cerebral palsy improve muscle strength, balance, and coordination, and can also help prevent the muscles from becoming too tight and contracted.
 This can help patients delay or possibly avoid the need for surgery down the road.

 Braces may help children compensate for muscle imbalance by providing additional support.
 Braces, splints, or casts may also be used to improve joint stability and prevent muscle contracture.
 Medications may be recommended to help prevent muscle spasms, relax muscle stiffness, or reduce uncontrolled movements.
 Botox injections may also be recommended to help relax muscle spasms.